Who is the Strictly Come Dancing 2022 contestant Hamza Yassin?

 Wildlife presenter is going from ‘Countryfile’ to the Cha Cha Cha

-Fifteen famous faces have dusted off their dancing shoes, as Strictly Come Dancing makes its much-anticipated return.
+A whole new roster of famous faces are wearing in their dancing shoes, as Strictly Come Dancing is back every Saturday night.

 Among this year’s intake are actor Kym Marsh, former X Factor star Fleur East and half of Bros, Matt Goss.